Thanks for your interest in STS 363 / WGSS 363 / AMST 363 / MATH 308, Mathematical and Computational Approaches to Social Justice.

 - If you are interested in taking the course, please email me to request access to the Google spreadsheet with all interest students so you can begin networking, exploring possible topics, and forming groups.

-- By the time preregistration is over, I would like to have a brief research proposal from your group.
+- By the time preregistration is over, please submit a research proposal from your group.
 One to two pages is more than adequate.
 I urge you to look at this proposal from a previous term to get a sense of what makes a strong proposal.
 I am very happy to give you feedback on a draft of the proposal to help you arrive at a strong final proposal.

 - I don’t have any per-student prerequisites.
 I’ll look at the total experience of each research group and ask if that team is equipped, collectively, with the skills to get the job done.
 More specifically, each group should have: multivariable calculus (e.g., Math 150/151), linear algebra (e.g., Math 250), statistics (e.g., Stat 161/201/202), computer programming (e.g., Comp 134), some working knowledge of or strong interest in social justice issues.